Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Formal Setup and Goal

-Note that in cases where there are no strictly positive left and right eigenvectors $u$ and $v$ corresponding to the eigenvalue $1$, the edge expansion $\phi(R)$ is defined to be $0$.
-For the DTM $R = \Pi^{1/2} S \Pi^{-1/2},$ its edge expansion simplifies to
+\end{definition} Note that in cases where there are no strictly positive left and right eigenvectors $u$ and $v$ corresponding to the eigenvalue $1$, the edge expansion $\phi(R)$ is defined to be $0$.
+For the row-stochastic matrix $S$ with stationary distribution $\pi$, its edge expansion simplifies to

-We introduce the following assumption on the edge expansion of the DTM $R$ in \cref{exact expression for edge expansion of DTM}. \begin{assumption}[Large Edge Expansion of DTM] For the DTM $R = \Pi^{1/2} S \Pi^{-1/2}$ corresponding to the canonical Markov matrix $S$, we assume that there exists a constant $\xi > 0$ such that
+We introduce the following assumption on the edge expansion of $S$. \begin{assumption}[Edge Expansion] For the canonical Markov matrix $S$ corresponding to the pairwise comparison model $P$, we assume that there exists a constant $\xi > 0$ such that

-\end{assumption} As mentioned earlier, in addition to edge expansion, we require the canonical Markov matrix $S$ to be almost regular.
-The notion of regularity is quantified through two criteria: regularity of the underlying graph $\G$ and the principal ratio of $S$ (defined below).
-The regularity of the graph $\G$ is formalized in the following assumption.